Romaq/bigrig-scripts/FILESERVER.md

        be planned such that "users" group projects, "client" machine projects and such can be protected at this level.
    18. Add a new "host client" much the same way.
 For this example, we will have a machine named "ASA".
 Follow step #14, but we will use a specific "home" for each client.
 This is to separate "user" data from "machine data that likely needs scheduled backup."
-So for the "Home directory" use `/tank`.
+So for the "Home directory" use `/tank/asa`.
 This folder is the "home" for the `/tank` shared with other machines.[^2]
+   19. While this particular host has no other logical groups at this time, you may wish to add such logical groups as needed.
+In this case, it is "gameuser" making the backups and handling the data.
+On another, it could be "www-data" if it is your web server, and so on.
+It is the job of the fileserver host and the SMB client to correctly map the UID of the client to the UID of the host.[^3]
+   22.
+   **** Surprise... two year old documentation isn't doing what it is supposed to do.
+Regroup on an updated SMB Client document****